You2php/delete/README.md

 The prerequisites for using You2PHP are very low, only a virtual overseas host is required that supports the PHP environment, and the upload code is simply configured for immediate use.
 Whether you are using a virtual host or a VPS, upload it and use it without a database!

 ## How do I install and use?
-Simply load all files into a new folder on the webspace.
+1. Simply load all files into a new folder on the webspace.
-2. request Youtube API V3[YOUTUBE API](https://console.developers.google.com/apis/library/youtube.googleapis.com)
+2. request Youtube API V3 [YOUTUBE API](https://console.developers.google.com/apis/library/youtube.googleapis.com)
-Enter the API in the config. php and specify a page title, page name and password.
+3. Enter the API in the config. php and specify a page title, page name and password.
-Four.
-Ready!
+4. Ready!

 ## License
 You2PHP is released under the GPL Open Source agreement.
 You can freely use and change the code.